 The board of directors has established a minimum fund balance policy for the general fund to provide for financial stability and contingencies within the District.
-The policy is that the District shall maintain 5 percent of General Fund revenue.
-Portions of fund balance that are set aside for the purpose of meeting this policy are recorded on the financial statements as part of the unassigned fund balance.
+The policy is that the District shall maintain 5 percent of general fund revenues.
+Portions of fund balance that are set aside for the purpose of meeting this policy are recorded on the financial statements as a part of Unassigned fund balance.